5 min read · Cost

 Quick Answers

-Spot repair typically doesn't need permits; substantial re-side does.
-Check with your jurisdiction.
+Spot repairs typically don't require a permit, but a substantial re-side does.
+Confirm the threshold with your specific jurisdiction.

 Sources